Camille Pissarro: A family of painters

 Camille's son Lucien was an Impressionist and Neo-impressionist painter as were his second and third sons Georges Henri Manzana Pissarro and Félix Pissarro.
 Lucien's daughter Orovida Pissarro was also a painter.
 Camille's great-grandson, Joachim Pissarro, became Head Curator of Drawing and Painting at the Museum of Modern Art in New York City and a professor in Hunter College's Art Department.
 Camille's great-granddaughter, Lélia Pissarro, has had her work exhibited alongside her great-grandfather.
 Another great-granddaughter, Julia Pissarro, a Barnard College graduate, is also active in the art scene.
 From the only daughter of Camille, Jeanne Pissarro, other painters include Henri Bonin-Pissarro (1918–2003) and Claude Bonin-Pissarro (born 1921), who is the father of the Abstract artist Frédéric Bonin-Pissarro (born 1964).

 The grandson of Camille Pissarro, Hugues Claude Pissarro (dit Pomié), was born in 1935 in the western section of Paris, Neuilly-sur-Seine, and began to draw and paint as a young child under his father's tutelage.
 During his adolescence and early twenties he studied the works of the great masters at the Louvre.
-His work has been featured in exhibitions in Europe and the United States, and he was commissioned by the White House in 1959 to paint a portrait of U.S. President Dwight Eisenhower.
+His work has been featured in exhibitions in Europe and the United States, and he was commissioned by the White House in 1959 to paint a portrait of U.S. President Dwight D. Eisenhower.
 He now lives and paints in Donegal, Ireland, with his wife Corinne also an accomplished artist and their children.

+Stern Pissarro Gallery, in London, specialises in works by the family and provides a research and authentication service for artworks attributed to several of Camille Pissarro's descendants.